There are really four ways of launching an Atalanta (or a Titania) from its trailer:

 The easy way is to have it lifted in by travelhoist.
 It is not the cheapest way but it does keep the trailer out of the water.

 The second way is to have a crane lift it.
 I know it seems the same as the first, but it allows me to describe one of the special features of the boat.
 The Atalanta has built in lifting points, one in the aft cabin, and two in the main cabin.
-A three legged strop, made up to a Fairey Marine drawing (available from the AOA), is shackled to the lifting points and the crane hook attached to the ring joining the three legs.
+A three legged strop, made up to Fairey Marine drawing A24713 (available to AOA Members), is shackled to the lifting points and the crane hook attached to the ring joining the three legs.
 No need to use strops.
 No spreader needed.
 Some owners use this method at the beginning and end of season in conjunction with a Manitou.

 Floating off a Slip